 Employers should consider whether their obligations are impacted by any applicable enterprise agreement, award, employees’ employment contracts or workplace policies.

 Under the Fair Work Act 2009 (Cth), an employee can only be stood down without pay if they cannot be usefully employed because of equipment breakdown, industrial action or a stoppage of work for which the employer cannot be held responsible.
 The most common scenarios are severe and inclement weather or natural disasters.

 Standing down employees without pay is not generally available due to a deterioration of business conditions or because an employee has the Coronavirus.
 Enterprise agreements and Employment Contracts can have different or extra rules about when an employer can stand down an employee without pay.
 Employers are not required to make payments to employees for the period of a stand down but may choose to pay their employees.
 Any employer that does not pay their employees during a stand down period may be subject to critical political, union and media attention.
-The ACTU is compiling a list of such employers, and unhappy employees may wish to contact their union to update them of their employer’s actions.

 What can I do if I have to look after my kids?